How to create a static site with hugo

 ---

-Welcome to my new Hugo site!
-This is my first post, written in **Markdown**.
-I'm excited to share my thoughts and ideas with the world.
+Welcome to my Hugo site!
+This post is written in **Markdown**.

 hugo server -D